 A mobile ordering solution provides customers with multiple options for ordering and payment, such as using their mobile phone or the restaurant’s device.
 These technological advancements enable customers to browse the menu and order on their most comfortable device, improving the guest experience.
 They can keep their tab open throughout the entire duration of their meal to order more as they go, check out on their phone for a contactless journey, or pay tableside with the server.

-Mad Mobile’s Dine-In Mobile Ordering connects Salesforce Commerce Cloud to your restaurant’s POS in real time.
+CAKE’s Tableside Ordering is natively integrated into your restaurant’s POS in real time.
 This enables staff to cover more tables and turn covers faster.
 Servers can view guest orders in real time and add an open check from anywhere.

 Self-ordering kiosks also save time and reduce labor costs.
 Customers can put their food orders in and make any special requests desired.
 Kiosks cut down the waiting time in line, improving the speed of service and increasing customer engagement.